Tawreh/cv/README.md

 * HTML5 and CSS3, bringing PSD designs to life in the browser
 * PHP and MySQL, mainly through PMA, although some base knowledge with command line SQL
 * Drupal 6/7 with CiviCRM 3.5+, including writing custom modules for each
-* SVN and a little bit of git, limited by the fact I am a Windows user
+* SVN and a little bit of git
 * Web accessibility standards and making websites easy-to-use
 * JavaScript and jQuery, used mainly in conjunction with Drupal/Civi
-* Responsive web design, although limited as most of our projects haven’t called for its use
+* Basic responsive web design
 * WordPress 3.0+, mainly with writing custom themes for personal use
 * Writing project documentation for a range of audiences (clients, other developers)